Cleft and Craniofacial Team

 Dr. Jennifer West has been the team psychologist since 2005 and greatly enjoys working with each child and their family to identify their unique strengths and help them address any adjustment challenges that they are experiencing.
 During the team visit, Dr. West completes a short psychosocial interview with patients and families to learn more about different aspects of their life, including family relationships, education, extracurricular interests, and peer relationships.
 She provides consultation regarding normal child development and reviews strategies that may be helpful to promote positive behavior, coping and self-esteem.
 Dr. West works closely with the team social worker to ensure that families are connected with additional behavioral health resources in their community, if needed.
 View Dr. West's eCV.

-As team Social Worker for the Cleft and Craniofacial Center, Lenora is uniquely qualified to support patients and their families in their own environment by assessing all the different aspects of their life and culture.
-Her years of social work experience at the University of Rochester Medical Center include providing an array of preventive, clinical, and supportive services to enhance patient care and safety.
-A member of our Craniofacial Team since January 2007, Lenora completes a psychosocial assessment with patients and families during their team visit and offers resource information, along with advocacy in addressing barriers to care.
-Lenora enjoys working with our team patients and their families and is dedicated to ensuring they get the help they need from the best resources available.
+As team Social Worker for the Cleft and Craniofacial Center, Jill is uniquely qualified to support patients and their families in their own environment by assessing all the different aspects of their life and culture.
+Jill has been providing support to children and families within this community and surrounding counties since 2003.
+She has a breadth of experience in the field of social work, including early education, developmental disabilities, behavioral interventions and advocacy.
+As a member of our Craniofacial Team, Jill completes a psychosocial assessment with patients and families during their team visit and offers resource information, along with advocacy in addressing barriers to care.
+Jill is dedicated to enhancing positive outcomes for our patients and their families as well as assessing their needs to ensure access to quality services and supports.

 Dr. Shope is a Board-certified pediatric dentist committed to creating and maintaining a positive dental experience for children, especially for those born with craniofacial differences.
 As a member of the Cleft and Craniofacial Center, her passion lies in providing nasoalveolar molding (NAM), a pre-surgical structural treatment, to infants born with cleft lip and palate.
 She especially enjoys helping these children develop beautiful and healthy smiles.
 View Dr. Shope's eCV.